hakimel/forkit.js/README.md

-# fmog.js
+# forkit.js

-A collection of CSS list scroll effects.
-Pull requests welcome!
+Concept for a more playful and animated GitHub ribbon.

 Curious about how this looks in action?
-[Check out the demo page](http://lab.hakim.se/fmog/).
+[Check out the demo page](http://lab.hakim.se/forkit-js/).

 # License

 MIT licensed

-Copyright (C) 2011 Hakim El Hattab, http://hakim.se
+Copyright (C) 2012 Hakim El Hattab, http://hakim.se